Coronado Beach, CA: Planning Your Visit

 Where to Stay in Coronado

-Even though you won’t find any hotels with waterslides in Coronado, You have quite a few options when it comes to staying on Coronado, it just depends on how much you are willing and able to spend.
+Even though you won’t find any hotels with waterslides in Coronado, you have quite a few options when it comes to staying on Coronado—it just depends on how much you are willing and able to spend.

 Another upscale option that tends to be a little less expensive than the Hotel Del is Loews Coronado Bay Resort.
 This resort is located further south on the strand, and is about a 5-minute walk to Silver Strand State Beach.
-It offers on-site dining, watercraft rentals and on-site spa services.
+It offers on-site dining, watercraft rentals, and on-site spa services.

 The Coronado Island Marriott Resort & Spa is located near Tidelands Park, and won’t set you back as much as the first two options I listed.
 Or you can stay right across from the Hotel del Coronado, at the Coronado Beach Resort.
 The Best Western Plus Suites on Hotel Coronado Island is also a popular option.